yeskumar9100/requireai/README.md

 ## What is RequireAI?

-RequireAI is an AI-powered Business Requirements Document (BRD) generation platform built for a hackathon.
+RequireAI is an AI-powered Business Requirements Document (BRD) generation platform.
 It solves a real problem: business requirements are buried across emails, meeting transcripts, Slack threads, and scattered documents.
 Manually synthesizing this into a coherent BRD takes weeks of analyst effort and is error-prone.

 RequireAI automates the entire process using a 9-phase multi-agent AI pipeline that extracts, classifies, and structures requirements — then generates a complete, traceable BRD document.